open

 call-out

-The Mill Reception and Gallery Supervisor is the face of The Mill and plays a key role in welcoming people to our venue.
+Reception and Gallery Supervisors are the face of The Mill and play a key role in welcoming people to our venue.

-They are the point of contact for members of the public who reach out to The Mill (in person or via phone) and are responsible for making a positive first impression.
+They are the point of contact for members of the public who reach out to us (in person or via phone) and are responsible for making a positive first impression.
 They welcome visitors, artists and audiences into our spaces and make sure they feel well looked after.

-The Mill Reception and Gallery Supervisor is also responsible for ensuring The Mill is a great place to work and visit; clean, tidy, safe and professional.
+Reception and Gallery Supervisors are also responsible for ensuring we are a great place to work and visit; helping us to keep clean, tidy, safe and professional.

-The Mill Reception and Gallery Supervisor works closely with The Mill Team in completing a wide range of venue-oriented duties, in and around our spaces and alongside our artistic community.
+Reception and Gallery Supervisors work closely with our team in completing a wide range of venue-oriented duties, in and around our spaces and alongside our artistic community.

 This is a 1-3 day/PW volunteering role, please send a CV and/or short bio and list any relevant experience working in creative environments, arts organisations, galleries and or hospitality.